John Staton

 John Curtis Staton (June 9, 1902 – September 16, 1990) was a college football player and Coca-Cola executive.

 Early years

 John Curtis Staton was born June 9, 1902, in Atlanta, the son of John Curtis Staton and Bivien Hammond Staton.
 He attended Boys High School.

 Georgia Tech

 Staton was an All-Southern end for William Alexander's Georgia Tech Yellow Jackets of the Georgia Institute of Technology.
 He played with his brother Albert Staton, and also played basketball, track, and swimming.
 John was elected to the Georgia Tech Athletics Hall of Fame in 1965.
-He was a member of the Kappa Sigma fraternity.
+He was a member of Kappa Sigma fraternity.